Force Closing Positions

 {% hint style="info" %}

-If you're force-closing a losing position near your maintenance margin, the close fee is another subtraction that can push the solvency check negative.
-Ensure you have enough margin to force close a position.
+If you're force-closing a losing position near your maintenance margin, the close fee is one more subtraction that can tip the solvency check negative.
+Make sure you have enough margin to cover it.

 {% endhint %}

-1. **Initialize.** Validates the cooldowns and order type, reads the market price from a signed oracle snapshot, computes your force-close price including the gap, and runs the solvency check against your account.
+1. **Initialize.** Validates the cooldowns and order type, reads the market price from a signed oracle snapshot, computes your force-close price including the gap, and runs the solvency check.

-2. **Settle (conditional).** If either you or the solver doesn't currently have enough free balance to cover the close — usually because the funds are sitting as unrealized profit in *other* open positions — this stage pulls that unrealized profits into available balance so the close can finalize.
-Most force closes don't need this stage; it only activates when funds are tied up elsewhere.
+2. **Settle (conditional).** If you or the solver doesn't currently have enough free balance to cover the close, usually because the funds are sitting as unrealized profit in *other* open positions, this stage realizes those profits into available balance so the close can finalize.
+Most force closes skip it; it only kicks in when funds are tied up elsewhere.

-3. **Finalize.** Refreshes the price snapshot and actually closes the position, transferring the uPnL and emitting a `ForceClosePosition` event.
+3. **Finalize.** Refreshes the price snapshot, closes the position, transfers the uPnL, and emits a `ForceClosePosition` event.

 ---